zhuxing0/SA-Radar/README.md

 # SA-Radar

-SA-Radar is a project for simulating radar data, supporting both implicit and explicit simulations.
+SA-Radar is a project for simulating radar data, which can accurately and efficiently simulate the radar cube under any radar attribute by capturing the waveform variations of the radar cube under different attributes.
 This document provides guidance on installation, running, and using the project.

 ## Table of Contents